 The University of Connecticut School of Social Work holds active involvement in social work as a pillar of its foundation, to extend far beyond academics and theory, to be involved in the doing and developing of social work practice, to benefit our communities at-large, and close-at-hand.
-To that end we are engaged – at the local, regional, state and national levels.
+To that end we are engaged – at the local, regional, state, national and international levels.
 Here are a few of the ways UConn School of Social Work works with individuals, groups and organizations:

 UConn School of Social Work faculty are vitally involved in social work academic, professional, and service organizations, helping to guide the practice and scholarship of social workers.
 Appointments and affiliations include involvement with the National Association of Social Workers (NASW), the Council on Social Work Education (CSWE), the Urban Affairs Association, and the State of Connecticut Commission on Health Equity among others.
 Faculty share expert knowledge and insights in diverse settings ranging from professional conferences and community workshops to legislative hearings.
 Combining professional experience, scholarship, and research, our faculty develop innovative programs and approaches, provide critical insight into the profession, and develop teaching materials that are used widely in social work education.

-Five specialized Centers, Institutes, and Projects at UConn SSW address a range of contemporary issues and professional challenges, hosting open conferences, workshops, and other educational opportunities throughout the year.
-The Centers, IInstitutes, and Projects are: The Black Studies Project, Center for International Social Work Studies, Institute for Violence Prevention and Reduction, Nancy A. Humphreys Institute for Political Social Work, and the Puerto Rican and Latin@ Studies Project.
+Three specialized Center, Institute, and Project at UConn SSW address a range of contemporary issues and professional challenges, hosting open conferences, workshops, and other educational opportunities throughout the year.
+The Centers, Institutes and Projects are: The Center for International Social Work Studies, Nancy A. Humphreys Institute for Political Social Work, and the Puerto Rican and Latin@ Studies Project.